A disturbingly relevant snapshot of contemporary tensions.

 Makes an intriguingly cinematic case for showing over telling.

-The audacious new film from Bertrand Bonello (Saint Laurent) unfolds in two mesmerizing segments.
+This audacious film from Bertrand Bonello (Saint Laurent) unfolds in two mesmerizing segments.
 The first is a precision-crafted thriller, following a multi-ethnic group of millennial radicals as they carry out a mass-scale terrorist attack on Paris.
 The second—in which the perpetrators hide out in the consumerist mecca of a luxury department store—is the director’s coup, raising provocative questions about everything that came before.
 Bonello stages his apocalyptic vision with stylishly roving camerawork, blasts of hip-hop, and a lip-synced performance to Shirley Bassey’s “My Way.”
-This is edgy, risk-taking filmmaking that is sure to ignite debate.
 A 2017 Rendez-Vous with French Cinema selection.
-A Grasshopper Film release.

 Listen to our discussion of Nocturama and Bonello’s influences, as well as a talk with the director, on The Close-Up: